XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/ticketcreate.md

 |:-----------------|:-----------------|:------------------|:-------------------|
 | `TicketCount`    | Number           | UInt32            | How many Tickets to create.
 This must be a positive number, and cannot cause the account to own more than 250 Tickets after executing this transaction. |

-**Caution:** Each Ticket counts as a separate item for the [owner reserve](reserves.html), so you must set aside 5 XRP for each Ticket.
-(The XRP becomes available again after you use the Ticket.)
-This cost can add up quickly if you create a large number of Tickets at once.

 **Tip:** This transaction increases the sending account's [sequence number][Sequence Number] by the number of tickets created (`TicketCount`).
 This is the only transaction that increases an account's sequence number by more than 1.

 ## Error Cases